ChristopherNHo/Weather-APP/README.md

-This is a weather app created outside but using the skills learned in Mr. Yee's web programming class.
+This is a weather app created outside but using the skills learned in Mr. Yee's web programming class using the OpenWeatherMap current weather API.